Fault-tolerant quantum simulation of generalized Hubbard models: Discussion and outlook

 Performing such a compilation to an early fault-tolerant architecture will introduce a number of considerations beyond those discussed in this paper.
 These include, for example, the cost of Clifford gates under lattice surgery and the parallelizability of a given logical circuit.
 We expect that the Tile Trotterization scheme here is a particularly promising candidate for such early FT applications.
 In addition to the low gate count, circuits are relatively simple, consisting of just a small number of rotation gate layers per Trotter step (in addition to fermionic swap layers).
 Such considerations will also affect the efficiency of various schemes; for example, the Hamming weight phasing method considered in this work reduces the number of rotation gates, but at the cost of additional qubits, two-qubit gates and significantly reduced parallelizability.
 Indeed, applying HWP to implement a single layer of $n$ rotation gates requires $n-1$ Toffoli gates in adder circuits, which cannot be readily parallelized; given these costs, it remains to be seen if applying HWP would give any advantage when implemented in a practical FT architecture.
+Similarly, the qubitization implementation is asymptotically dominated by unary iterators in SELECT consisting of Toffoli gates which cannot be easily parallelized.
+Therefore, Tile Trotterization without HWP may have greater benefits than represented in Fig.~\ref{fig:QUBITIZATION_VS_TROTTER_plots}, for example.
 Separately, we also note that the Tile Trotterization scheme could be performed in combination with early fault-tolerant algorithms such as statistical phase estimation to significantly reduce circuit depths compared to those presented here \cite{Ding2023SimultaneousComputers, Wang2023QuantumPrecision}.
 The scheme presented in this paper also allows for significantly more complicated model Hamiltonians, such as the PPP model, which provide a link to $\emph{ab initio}$ quantum chemistry.
 Given all of these benefits, and the significant challenge of performing dynamics of model Hamiltonians in strongly correlated regimes by conventional methods, we believe that this is a promising area for practical quantum algorithms going forward.